Spark Series: Community Design Thinking

 What Worked

-• Broken communities can grow stronger.
-Spark 1.0 in Nanaimo, turned feelings of rage, experienced by some, into feelings of hope.
-By the second Spark, I saw that animosity disappear.
+- Broken communities can grow stronger.
+Spark 1.0 in Nanaimo, turned "feelings of rage" experienced by some, into feelings of hope.
+At the second Spark, I saw that animosity disappear.

-• Living our values.
+- Values under pressure.
 Our team embraced the organization's core brand values of courage, aspire, respect, and empathy.
-All of those values were required from each of us.
+Those values were required from each of us as we walked into communities in crisis.

 What It Taught